-Regionally, the largest share of Rhode Island outbound or inbound air freight moves through Connecticut via Bradley International Airport.
-Though it may be redistributed elsewhere, 1,101 tons worth more than \$91 million in value were shipped out of Rhode Island via Connecticut in 2013.
-Additionally, 2,637 tons of freight was imported from Connecticut via air, representing \$347 million in value during this same period.
-On a more national level, primary trading partners include Indiana, California, Tennessee, and Florida, among others.
+Regionally, the largest share of Rhode Island outbound air freight moves through Indiana and the largest share of inbound air freight moves through California.
+Though it may be redistributed elsewhere, 2,616 tons worth more than \$169 million in value were shipped out of Rhode Island via Indiana in 2021.
+Additionally, 1,428 tons of freight was imported from California via air, representing \$139 million in value during this same period.
+On a more national level, primary trading partners include Indiana, California, Texas, and Florida, among others.
 Key commodities include mail and small packaged freight, electric equipment, pharmaceuticals, transportation equipment, and industrial chemicals.
 Detail related to air shipments is provided in Chapter 7.